abhishek-archlinux/AnimeWatch/README.md

 ## Troubleshooting
 ######[Index](#index)

-1. If you've installed the Application using .deb or .pkg.tar.xz package or using PKGBUILD, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'python -B /usr/share/AnimeWatch/animeWatch.py' or 'python3 -B /usr/share/AnimeWatch/animeWatch.py'.
+1. If you've installed the Application using .deb or .pkg.tar.xz package or using PKGBUILD, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'anime-watch' or 'python -B /usr/share/AnimeWatch/animeWatch.py' or 'python3 -B /usr/share/AnimeWatch/animeWatch.py'.

-2. If addons are not working or fanart/poster are not fetched properly, then try clearing the cache directory '/tmp/AnimeWatch/'
+2. If addons are not working after some time or fanart/poster are not fetched properly, then try clearing the cache directory '/tmp/AnimeWatch/'

+3. If application is crashing after certain update, then it might be possible that it may be due to incompatibility or mismatch between addons of different versions, or certain configuration issues or addition/deletion of certain addons.
+In such cases remove config file '~/.config/AnimeWatch/src/config.txt' manually, and then restart the application.
+If removing only config file doesn't work then remove both addons directory '~/.config/AnimeWatch/src/' and config file '~/.config/AnimeWatch/src/config.txt' manually, and then restart the application.

-3. If Addons are not working after some time then clear contents of the local directory '~/.config/AnimeWatch/src/Plugins'.
-Then download or clone the github AnimeWatch directory, then go to github 'AnimeWatch-PyQt4-Stable/Plugins' directory (or AnimeWatch-PyQt5-WebEngine-Stable/Plugins depending upon which version you've installed) , you will find 'installPlugins.py' file there, open terminal in the directory, run the command 'python installPlugins.py' or 'python3 installPlugins.py' .
+4. In order to update addons manually , download or clone the github AnimeWatch directory, then go to github 'AnimeWatch-PyQt4-Stable/Plugins' directory (or AnimeWatch-PyQt5-WebEngine-Stable/Plugins depending upon which version you've installed) , you will find 'installPlugins.py' file there, open terminal in the directory, run the command 'python installPlugins.py' or 'python3 installPlugins.py'.
 It will update the addons.

-4. If you've already installed the Application using .deb or .pkg.tar.xz package, then for every upgrade or re-install, it is better to remove local 'Plugins' directory from the config directory having path '~/.config/AnimeWatch/src/Plugins' manually, before relaunch of the application, if you want latest updated addons.
+Or simply copy content of github 'Plugins' directory (except installPlugins.py file) into '~/.config/AnimeWatch/src/Plugins'.

 ####Troubleshooting for common method